-Commitment Strategy and risk mitigation activities KPIs 2021 Performance 2021 Targets 2030 SDGs Offering top-quality products and maintaining customer satisfaction Further investments into equipment and facilities Performing stringent process, quality and risk management processes General investments in % of sales Customer evaluation results and audit results 22.7% High level of satisfaction recorded on all evaluations and customer audits 6% Maintain high level of customer satisfaction 8 constants With the second s Improving product sustainability Continue developing more sustainable packaging (layers, sizes) to prevent food waste and optimize product waste Develop new products and improve existing in terms of their environmental performance and impact during the entire life cycle no. of new products / products improved by sustainability standards % of products assessed for life-cycle sustainability (LCA) 17 AFP Novi: 65% plant Drnis, 80% plant Zadar >20 90% 9 Martin Martin Article Carling Martine Carling Martin
+Commitment Strategy and risk mitigation activities KPIs 2021 Performance 2021 Targets 2030 SDGs Offering top-quality products and maintaining customer satisfaction Further investments into equipment and facilities Performing stringent process, quality and risk management processes General investments in % of sales Customer evaluation results and audit results 22.7% High level of satisfaction recorded on all evaluations and customer audits 6% Maintain high level of customer satisfaction 8 minutes and 9 minutes and 12 minutes are retrieved.
+Improving product sustainability Continue developing more sustainable packaging (layers, sizes) to prevent food waste and optimize product waste Develop new products and improve existing in terms of their environmental performance and impact during the entire life cycle no. of new products / products improved by sustainability standards % of products assessed for life-cycle sustainability (LCA) 17 AFP Novi: 65% plant Drnis, 80% plant Zadar >20 9 Marie Austria 12 STREET AND THE STREET 13 SART AND THE STREET AND THE S